learnapollo/learnapollo/content/tutorial-ios/ios-04.md

 ## Recap

 In this lesson, we learned about using fragments and why they are essential for using the **Apollo iOS client**.
-Let's revisit the key learning of this exercise:
+Let's revisit the key learnings of this exercise:

 - Fragments are a GraphQL feature that define sub-parts of a query
 - They can be reused in multiple queries and mutations
 - `apollo-codegen` generates one struct per fragment which allows to reuse similar information that originates from different queries or mutations